 Item Specifications Number of nodes 254 Message length 2,012 bytes max.
 Number of buffers 192 Protocol name FINS/UDP method FINS/TCP method Protocol used UDP/IP TCP/IP Number of connections 16 Port number 9600 (default) Can be changed.
 9600 (default) Can be changed.
-Protection No Yes (Specification of client IP addresses when Unit is used as a server) Other Items set for each UDP Items set for each connection port Server/client specification Broadcast Remote IP address specification • IP Address Conversion When client: Specify the IP address of the remote Unit (see When server: Specify IP addresses of clients permitted to c nect.
+Protection No Yes (Specification of client IP addresses when Unit is used as a server) Keep-alive time No Common items for all connections (See note 1.)
+The setting range is 0 to 65,535 minutes.
+(The default is 0, meaning that the checking time is 5 minutes.)
+Other Items set for each UDP Items set for each connection port Server/client specification Broadcast Remote IP address specification IP Address Conversion When client: Specify the IP address of the remote Unit (server).
+When server: Specify IP addresses of clients permitted to connect.
 Automatic FINS node address allocation: Specify automatic allocation of client FINS node addresses.
 Keep-alive: Specify whether remote node keep-alive is to be used.
-TCP/IP Setting Remote node keep-alive time Internal table This a table of correspondences for remote FINS node addresses, remote IP addresses, TCF UDP, and remote port numbers.
+Internal table This a table of correspondences for remote FINS node addresses, remote IP addresses, TCP/UDP, and remote port numbers.
 It is created automatically when power is turned ON to the PLC or when the Ethernet Unit is restarted, and it is automatically changed when a connection is established by means of the FINS/TCP method or when a FINS command received.
-The following functions are enabled by using this table. • IP address conversion using the FINS/UDP method Automatic FINS node address conversion after a connection is established using the FINS/ TCP method de address allocation using the FINS/TCP method Simultaneous connection of multiple FINS applications
+The following functions are enabled by using this table. • IP address conversion using the FINS/UDP method Automatic FINS node address conversion after a connection is established using the FINS/ TCP method de address allocation using the FINS/TCP method Simultaneous connection of multiple FINS applications ports excluding CS1W/CJ1W-EIP21S.
+In this case, the keep-alive time is fixed to 5 minutes.